rust-unofficial/patterns/idioms/ffi-accepting-strings.md

 1. Keep foreign strings "borrowed", rather than copying them directly.
-2. Minimize the amount of complexity and `unsafe` code involved in converting from a C-style string to native Rust strings
+2. Minimize the amount of complexity and `unsafe` code involved in converting from a C-style string to native Rust strings.

 ## Motivation